Fayetteville Personal Injury Lawyers

 At Riddle & Brantley, we have two Board-Certified Specialists in Workers’ Compensation available to help you with your claim.
 These attorneys have passed a rigorous exam, proven their experience, and been recognized by the NC State Bar for their proficiency in handling work injury claims.

-If you are seeking benefits through Social Security Disability, our legal team is ready to get to work for you.
-We can assist with the initial application or help you file an appeal if your SSD application for benefits has been denied.
-The Social Security Administration Office in Fayetteville is located at 145 Rowan Street, Fayetteville, NC 28301.
+If you are seeking benefits through Social Security Disability, our lawyers can also assist with these claims and appeals.
+We can help you file an appeal if your SSD application for benefits has been denied.
+The Social Security Administration Office is located at 145 Rowan Street, Fayetteville, NC 28301.

-At Riddle & Brantley, our disability team is led by a Board-Certified Specialist in Social Security Disability law, who has been recognized by the NC State Bar for his experience and expertise handling these cases.
+At Riddle & Brantley, our disability team is led by a Board-Certified Specialist in Social Security Disability law, attorney Scott Scurfield, who has been recognized by the NC State Bar for his experience and expertise handling these cases.

-The Fayetteville personal injury lawyers at Riddle & Brantley stands ready to protect your rights.
+The lawyers at Riddle & Brantley stand ready to protect your rights.
 We genuinely care about each person we represent and are committed to providing the highest level of client services to you.
 Call us at 1-800-525-7111 today so we can talk to you about your case.
 We are here to help you seek justice.

 We are available for in-person consultations at our Fayetteville location by appointment only.
 However, free consultations are always available from anywhere by phone, email, text, or video conference.
 There is no in-person meeting required to get started on your case.